boosungkim/boosungkim/README.md

 [<img src="./Assets/Substack.svg" width="40" alt="">](https://boosung.substack.com/)
 <!-- [<img src="./Assets/StackOverflow.svg" width="40" alt="">](https://stackoverflow.com/users/18632840/boosungkim) -->

 I am a Software Engineer specializing in building backend infrastructures and distributed systems.

+💻 Previous SWE Intern @ Box
-I am currently a senior majoring in Computer Science and Math at Dickinson College.
+🎓 Senior majoring in Computer Science and Math @ Dickinson College
+🌱  I want to help revolutionize the world by developing scalable and reliable systems that can support complex features, such as AI
+🌠 I love star gazing

-⚡ Read more about me on my website! https://boosungkim.com ⚡
+⚡ Read more about me on my website: https://boosungkim.com
 💬 Feel free to reach out to me about anything!